AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - (*) By now one should be able to explain: ``:() { :|:&; };:``. *&* in this case sends process to background
    [WARNING: it is a forkbomb]
  - Shorten *filename.ext* down to *filename* and then down to *ext*.
 Filename/extenssion can be of any length.
- - (*) Extract filename with no extension from */work/archive/OLD/Michel's_stuff.tar.gz*.
-Use variable expanssion.
+ - Extract filename with no extension from */work/archive/OLD/Michel's_stuff.tar.gz*.

 Session 3